rowdymatt/Odin-R-P-S-Project/README.md

-This is my attempt at the Rock Paper Scissors assignment that The Odin Project (https://www.theodinproject.com/lessons/foundations-rock-paper-scissors)
+This is my attempt at the Rock Paper Scissors assignment that The Odin Project (https://www.theodinproject.com/lessons/foundations-rock-paper-scissors) assigns as part of its learning curriculum.

 To run, somply run "web.html" in your browser.